 Some credit cards offer a low introductory rate, but your rate will reset to the standard rate once the introductory period has expired.
 On the other hand, there are no surprises with a fixed-rate personal loan: your interest rate and monthly repayments never increase.

 2. Using your card’s credit limit hurts your credit score

-For example, if you have a credit card with a $5,000 limit, and you charge $4,500, then you are utilizing 90% of your credit.
-Keeping your credit utilization around 10% will improve and maintain your credit score.
+For example, if you have a credit card with a $5,000 limit, and you charge $4,500, you’re now utilizing 90% of your credit.
+Keeping your credit utilization around 10% will improve and help maintain your credit score.

 3. Fixed term personal loans make it easier to stick to a budget

-4. A late payment on your personal loan won’t trigger a rate re-pricing
+4. A late payment on your personal loan won’t trigger a rate repricing

 5. A personal loan simplifies and consolidates your debt

 The average American has about 4 credit cards, each of which comes with its own terms, interest rate tiers, and billing schedule.
 Needless to say, this can be difficult to track.